The Perfect Recipe To A Successful Lead Nurturing Campaign

 One of the main reasons lead nurturing campaigns are so successful is it’s a chance for companies to get to know their customer.
 The more they know about the customer, the better they can serve them.
-You can help your customer solve their problem when you know what the problem is to begin with.
+You can’t help your customer until you understand their problem.
 So if they’re looking for a camo jacket for hunting, you wouldn’t send them irrelevant information on rod holders for walleye fishing.
 Segmented campaigns have a 14% higher open rate and 100% higher click-through rate than non-segmented campaigns.

 Lead nurturing emails need to be timely.
 You don’t want leads to forgot your product or service and how you can help them solve their problem.
 But you also don’t want to annoy them.
-For products, we recommend sending an email once or twice a week for a set period of time.
+For products, we recommend emailing once or twice a week for a set period.
 Services take a little more time as you need to build greater trust before someone invests money into your guide service or wilderness therapy program.
 But these aren’t universal benchmarks.
-Make sure to track and see what works best for your company.
+Track and see what works best for your company.

 Strong Subject Line

-Getting leads to open your email whether it’s a lead nurturing campaign or just a monthly newsletter.
+Leads need to open your email whether it’s a lead nurturing campaign or just a monthly newsletter.
 Personalized subject lines perform 29% better than non-personalized.
 If you can personalize it, do it.
-You also want to add urgency as well as relevancy.
+You also want to add urgency and relevancy.
 Avoid salesy, click-bait subject lines.
 And always test when you can!
 We love A/B testing so we can better serve our client’s customers.